On this page

 What is a test management process?

 Test management is the process of overseeing and controlling all of the testing activities within a project.
-It’s the backbone of successful software development; as William E. Lewis notes: “Effective test management is the linchpin of successful software development.”
+It’s the backbone of successful software development; as William E. Lewis notes, “Effective test management is the linchpin of successful software development.”

 It’s not just about executing tests; it’s about strategising, planning, and adapting.
 In fact, studies show that up to 30% of a project’s effort is dedicated solely to testing.

-For effective test management, you need a well-defined strategy.
-Tips to manage the testing process involve setting clear objectives, establishing timelines, allocating resources wisely, and creating comprehensive test plans.
-Communication is keyā€”keeping everyone in the loop ensures smoother execution and quicker issue resolution.
+Your test plan should feel more like a Google Doc than a stone tablet – constantly updated as requirements shift.
+Establish a weekly 15-minute sync to reassess priorities based on recent changes.
+This way, you’ll avoid that classic trap of over-testing low-risk features while missing the stuff that actually matters to users.
+Communication is key—keeping everyone in the loop ensures smoother execution and quicker issue resolution.
 Remember, testing is more than just about finding bugs; it’s about ensuring the final product meets user expectations and quality standards.

 Planning and Workflow

 A confident and determined plan can navigate your team through the whole testing cycle mitigating risks or blurring the final goal.
 Test planning should include the objectives of necessary tests and a schedule for teams’ test activities to keep identified time frames and assigned roles and tasks to ensure that everyone understands their assignments.
-Simultaneously, the structured workflow helps your team visualise the process ā€” where you start, what steps you take, and see the final output of all your test efforts.
+Simultaneously, the structured workflow helps your team visualise the process — where you start, what steps you take, and see the final output of all your test efforts.

 The implementation of testing workflow managing frequently leads to improved collaboration.